Research Context

 Q: What is the difference between BPC-157 and TB-500?

 A: BPC-157 is a 15-amino-acid gastric-derived peptide that primarily drives angiogenesis via VEGF upregulation and nitric oxide modulation.
 It is particularly effective for tendon, ligament, and gut mucosal healing.
-TB-500 is a 43-amino-acid Thymosin Beta-4 fragment that regulates actin dynamics, promoting cell migration and reducing fibrosis.
+TB-500 is a 7-amino-acid active fragment of Thymosin Beta-4 that regulates actin dynamics, promoting cell migration and reducing fibrosis.
 BPC-157 is preferred when the research focus is vascularization and connective tissue repair.

 Q: Is BPC-157 effective for gut health research?